webpack/changelog-v5/README.md

 `script`: Loads a url via `<script>` tag and gets the exports from a global variable (and optionally properties of it).
 The external module is an async module.

-## Package.json fields

-The `exports` field in package.json is now supported.

-See more details in TODO.

 ## Experiments

 Not all features are stable from the beginning.
 In webpack 4 we added experimental features and noted in the changelog that they are experimental, but it was not always clear from the configuration that these features are experimental.